Location: Los Angeles

 Podcast you can’t stop listening to: Keep It or The Daily

-Instagram account you love to follow: @glennondoyle, @mrspackyetti, @natgeo
+Instagram account you love to follow: @glennondoyle, @mrspackyetti, and @natgeo

 Although her acting career steadily progressed over the years, for some time Mandy’s musical output mostly stopped.
-Last year, she revealed to the New York Times that her now ex-husband and fellow musician Ryan Adams had held her music career hostage, and she stood in solidarity with a group of fellow women who told their stories of similar mistreatment.
+Last year, she revealed to the New York Times that musician Ryan Adams, her now ex-husband, had held her music career hostage for years.
+She stood in solidarity with a group of fellow women who told their stories of similar mistreatment.
 Although she had spent far too long being pushed out of recording studios and denied opportunities to create music, her honesty and courage ultimately paid off: this year, she released “Silver Landings,” her long-awaited seventh studio album.